Israel Teaching Fellows

 Masa Israel Teaching Fellows (MITF) is a 10-month fellowship for Jewish college graduates, between the ages of 21 and 35, who want to mentor Israeli children, gain valuable teaching experience, and have a remarkable, immersive experience abroad.

 Fellows who select Ashdod as their host city will have access to even more benefits.
-We’ve paired up with Masa Israel Journey and Israel Outdoors NEXT to create a special MITF Jewish Camp Track.
+We’ve paired up with Masa Israel Journey and Destination Israel to create a special MITF Jewish Camp Track.
 Fellows in Ashdod will live with amazing Jewish camp alumni from around the world; have access to a series of professional development programs focusing on camp management, Israel education at camp, and other unique topics; and enjoy a flexible program schedule that allows Fellows to work at their camp prior to and following the fellowship!

 No Hebrew language or prior teaching experience is required!
 Flights, housing, and monthly stipend included.